Want to hear something that’ll make you feel old?

 Usually, visitors would sign up for your newsletter, and you’d send them an email a few times a month with news about your company or industry and maybe some discounts.

-But as with the past couple of years, 2017 pushes email newsletters further into obsoletion.
+But as with the past couple of years, this year pushes email newsletters further into obsoletion.